backbonesk/chaching/README.md

 		// General error with authentication or the request itself.
 	}

 Remember the `callback` key in the request options?
-It is a full URL that the banking service will redirect upon completion of the payment.
-Chaching also has methods to help with handling the response, checking it's validity, etc.
+It is an absolute URL that the banking service will redirect to upon completion of the payment.
+Chaching also has methods to help with handling the response, checking it's validity, etc. However, if you are running with `Chaching::ITERMINAL`'s driver, you do not need to provide a callback as it is set in the merchant's centre provided by the bank.

 	try
 	{